-Crawley Borough Council is known as an ‘accredited employer’ with twelve Community Wardens as ‘accredited employees’.
-The Community Wardens can continue to use the following powers:
+Crawley Borough Council is known as an ‘accredited employer’ with Community Wardens as ‘accredited employees’.
+They can continue to use the following powers:

 The idea behind the scheme is to improve the way that the police and Crawley Council work together to tackle community safety and share intelligence, plus giving Community Wardens additional powers to deal with issues that are important to the community.

-Crawley Borough Council has an excellent working relationship with Sussex Police.
 Members of the public should be aware of the close relationship that is shared with Sussex Police including intelligence sharing.
-Joint taskings and briefings are held to find out known hotspots for anti-social behaviour.
+Joint briefings are held to find out known hotspots for anti-social behaviour.

 It is vital that members of the public know that it is a criminal offence not to comply with the accredited instructions of the Community Wardens.

 To report anti-social behaviour or an abandoned vehicle you can complete our Report a Problem Form or you can call 01293 438000 during normal office hours.